Rule Change: Completed

 - The DWGM improvement to AMDQ regime rule change request proposed introducing separate tradeable entry and exit certificates, enabling a secondary trading platform to be introduced and making certificates available for a range of different tenures.
 On 5 September 2019 the Commission published a draft determination to make a more preferable rule.

-The Commission is addressing these two other requests through separate rule change processes, but has considered potential interactions between all three rule change requests.
+The Commission addressed these two other requests through separate rule change processes, but has considered potential interactions between all three rule change requests.

 Correction of data in background paper